Antiz96/antiz.fr/content/blog/maintaining-and-building-alpine-packages-from-arch-linux.md

 ## Basic Alpine packaging workflow from Arch Linux

-With the above setup, I'm able to perform my basic and regular Alpine packaging workflow directly from my Arch Linux system:
+With the above setup, I'm able to perform my usual basic Alpine packaging workflow directly from my Arch Linux system:

 ```bash
 newapkbuild "package_name" && cd "package_name" # Create a new port for a package and `cd` into it